Corvus333-dev/SkinCancer/README.md

 Exploratory visualizations of these distributions are available [here](assets/meta_dist.pdf).

+Note: origin clinic and diagnostic confirmation type were excluded from fusion due to extreme bias and uncertain biological correlation.

 ### Acquisition

 Tschandl, P. (2018).
 The HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented